12-year-old charged with attempting to kill younger brother

 SUPERIOR, Wis.
-(AP) - A judge in Douglas County has ruled there’s enough evidence to support an attempted homicide charge against a 12-year-old boy accused of stabbing his younger brother.
+(AP) - A 12-year-old boy accused of stabbing his younger brother in far northwestern Wisconsin can be charged with attempted intentional homicide, a judge has ruled.

-According to a criminal complaint charging the boy with attempted first-degree intentional homicide, the attack occurred Jan.
-11 at a home in the Town of Solon Springs.
+According to a criminal complaint, the older boy stabbed his 7-year-old sibling once in the back, twice in the abdomen and once in the chest in the Jan.
+11 attack at a home on Solon Springs, about 45 miles (70 kilometers) south of Duluth, Minnesota.

-The defendant stabbed his 7-year-old brother four times; one in the back, twice in the abdomen and once in the chest, according to the complaint.
-The boy survived the attack and told police his older brother put a pillow over his face during the stabbing so no one could hear him scream, KBJR-TV reported.
+The younger boy survived the attack and told police his older brother put a pillow over his face during the stabbing to mute his screams, KBJR-TV reported.

 The judge made the ruling during a preliminary hearing Wednesday in adult court.
+The case could still be sent back to juvenile court; a hearing on that decision was scheduled for March 5.

-In Wisconsin, juveniles over the age of 10 who commit the crime of attempted first-degree intentional homicide are first sent to adult court.
-A judge could decide whether to send the case to juvenile court.
+In Wisconsin, juveniles over the age of 10 accused of attempted first-degree intentional homicide are first sent to adult court.

-The 12-year-old is currently being held at the Northwest Regional Juvenile Detention Center in Eau Claire.
+The 12-year-old is being held at the Northwest Regional Juvenile Detention Center in Eau Claire.

 Sign up for Daily Newsletters